-void ColorTable(enum target, enum internalformat, sizei width, enum format, enum type, void data);
+''' void ColorTable( enum target, enum internalformat, sizei width, enum format, enum type, void data); '''

 target must be one of the regular color table names listed in table 3.4 to define the table.
 A proxy table name is a special case discussed later in this section. width, format, type, and data specify an image in memory with the same meaning and allowed values as the corresponding arguments to DrawPixels (see section 3.6.4), with height taken to be 1.
+The maximum allowable width of a table is implementation-dependent, but must be at least 32.
 The formats COLOR_INDEX, DEPTH_COMPONENT, and STENCIL_INDEX and the type BITMAP are not allowed.

-Table Name Туре
+Table Name Type

 COLOR_TABLE regular

 POST_CONVOLUTION_COLOR_TABLE

 POST_COLOR_MATRIX_COLOR_TABLE

 PROXY_COLOR_TABLE proxy

 PROXY_POST_CONVOLUTION_COLOR_TABLE

 PROXY_POST_COLOR_MATRIX_COLOR_TABLE